 How to Start With Your Existing Network

 How much do you interact with the people you already know?
-Let’s think of a few small ways we can adjust creatively everyday when we have conversations.
-Do your friends, family, and coworkers know about your life as artist?
-Tell them you’re interested in meeting other artists and even discuss seeing this article, if it helps.
+Let’s think of a few small ways we can adjust creatively every day when we have conversations.
+Do your friends, family, and coworkers know about your life as an artist?
+Tell them you’re interested in meeting other artists and even discussing seeing this article if it helps.

 When I was younger, I rarely discussed my art much with my mom because I felt she didn’t seem to show much interest.
 Slowly over time, I started opening up and just saying I visited an art show, that I painted, and would give her art.
 Mentioning visiting a museum, art supplies, going to an art store, and just showing how it’s part of my day made us both comfortable.
 Her background is as an accountant, so she didn’t know much about art.
 Yet as my mom, she knows how to be supportive and to be a proud mom.

 Since you’re an imaginative person, come up with ideas of something every day that you can use to encourage connections with others.
-Check in with at least someone you already know.
-You might, for example, think of the people in your network who would benefit from knowing each other, offer to introduce them.
+Check-in with at least someone you already know.
+You might, for example, think of the people in your network who would benefit from knowing each other and offering to introduce them.
 If you were laid off, who are the first 5-10 people you’d contact?
 Make sure you regularly talk to them and not just when in need.
 Look at the people you spend the most time with.
-Make sure to invest invest in relationships who influence you positively.
+Make sure to invest in relationships that influence you positively.